From towering peaks to ancient temples and vibrant festivals - discover when and how to visit this mountain kingdom safely

 Accommodation: Teahouses, Tibetan-style guesthouses.

-Specialties: Tsampa (roasted barley flour), Butter tea, and Tibetan-style noodles.
+Specialties: Tsampa, Butter tea, Tibetan-style noodles.

 Activities: Hike scenic trails with incredible views of Mount Everest, visit Tengboche Monastery, and discover local Sherpa culture.